ssg/yello/README.md

 so we effectively update the program length, wherever it is.

-- Compile the assembly.
+- Compile the assembly (I used WinApe's assembler).
 You'll see that the BASIC listing is changed.
 - Save the BASIC program to disk/tape.